laravel-flatpack/flatpack/README.md

     sortable: true
 ```

-You can edit the yaml composition files by mapping your model's attributes with components of differnt types and features.
+You can customise the yaml composition files by mapping your model's attributes, using components of differnt types and features: Data tables, text inputs, rich text editors, date pickers, tag pickers, searchable select menus, image upload, toggles and more.

 📖 [Check out the documentation](https://laravel-flatpack.com/reference)